 Innocent Spouse Relief relieves you from paying any penalties, interest or taxes for which your spouse is ultimately responsible for.
-Innocent Spouse Relief applies if your spouse (or former spouse) omitted or improperly reported items on your tax return without your knowledge.
-This relieves you from paying any penalties, interest or taxes on the misreported or unreported items on the returns, if it approved by the IRS.
-The IRS may also relieve you from some but not all of the responsibility for the misreported taxes in which case, you are responsible for paying whatever fees apply to the portion which the IRS did not approve for relief.
-The IRS will calculate for you what fees you are and are not responsible for after you file the form for Innocent Spouse Relief (IRS Form 8857).
+For instance, this relief applies if your spouse (or former spouse) omitted or improperly reported items on your joint tax return without your knowledge.
+Therefore, you are not liable for penalties, interest or taxes on the misreported or unreported items on the returns.
+However, this must be approved by the IRS.
+The IRS may also relieve you from some but not all of the responsibility for the misreported taxes.
+So, you are responsible for paying whatever fees apply to the portion the IRS did not approve for relief.
+The IRS will calculate for you what fees you are and are not responsible for.
+But first, you must file the form for Innocent Spouse Relief (IRS Form 8857).

 What Types Of Tax Returns Does Innocent Spouse Relief Apply To?

 Per the IRS, Innocent Spouse Relief only applies to individual or self-employment taxes.
 It does not apply to business taxes, household employment taxes, individual shared responsibility payments or trust fund recovery penalty employment taxes.